arcusmaximus/TrRebootModTools/Documentation.md

 the opposite way as the FPS: a higher Base will result in each frame taking more time and the animation thus being slower overall, not faster.

+If you mod a cutscene animation (from a DRM that starts with "pcap" for "performance capture"), the character may jitter around ingame.
+If this happens, try including an export of the character's unmodified skeleton (for Lara, this is the one from tr11_lara.drm).

 ## Cloth physics modding

 Not all bones in an outfit are driven by an animation or other bones: some are instead driven by a